 • Limited visibility into where reviews stall or quality degrades

 AI code review tools address these challenges by providing immediate feedback, enforcing standards automatically, and surfacing only actionable insights—without noisy dashboards or micromanagement.
+These tools run automated PR reviews and act as an AI code review agent inside Azure DevOps, cutting manual review time and surfacing high-confidence fixes.

 How AI-Powered Code Review Improves Azure DevOps Workflows